docutils/docutils/prest/doc/src/directives.rst

 block is read from a file, the language will usually default correctly.
 The following language specifications are recognized:

-  ada asm awk c changelog cpp elisp fortran haskell html idl java javascript mail makefile nroff objc pascal perl postscript python scheme sh states synopsys tcl vba verilog vhdl
+  ada asm awk c changelog cpp elisp fortran generic haskell html idl java javascript mail makefile nroff objc pascal perl postscript python scheme sh states synopsys tcl vba verilog vhdl

+The ``generic`` specification has markup that defaults to nothing, but is controllable using the ``:states-flags:`` option.

 The following options are recognized: